 Day 6 : Thursday - Lewis

 Today we explore the north and west coast of Lewis.
 Amid stunning scenery we also look for waders including Ringed Plover, Sanderling, Turnstone and Dunlin in summer plumage on the beaches, and Red Deer on the hills.
-We will also seawatch from the Butt of Lewis where seabirds round the north-western edge of the British Isles.
-We also scan the network of shallow lochs and lochans on the west coast, looking for early scarce migrant waders such as American Golden Plover, Pectoral Sandpiper or Buff-breasted Sandpiper on the waters edge or in neighbouring boggy fields.
-A few pairs of the rare and elusive Red-necked Phalarope also nest here too.
-Hebridean Dunnock, Wren and Song Thrush are present here too, and we will take time to find them.
+We will also seawatch from the Butt of Lewis where seabirds fly around the north-western edge of the British Isles.
+We also scan the network of shallow lochs and lochans on the west coast, looking for early scarce migrant waders such as American Golden Plover, Pectoral Sandpiper or Buff-breasted Sandpiper on the water's edge or in neighbouring boggy fields.
+A few pairs of rare and elusive Red-necked Phalarope may be present also.
+Hebridean Dunnock, Wren and Song Thrush are found here, and we will take time to look for them.
 Other highlights are a visit to the heritage site of Callanish standing stones and the ancient Dun Carloway broch.